fytinnovations/oc-helpdesk/getting-started/installation.md

 ## Installation

-The `Fytinnovations.Careers` plugin depends on `RainLab.User`, `RainLab.Location`
+The `Fytinnovations.Helpdesk` plugin depends on `RainLab.User` and `RainLab.Translate`.
-and `RainLab.Translate`.

 ### Via Marketplace

 The plugin can be found on the official [October CMS Marketplace](https://octobercms.com/plugin/fytinnovations-careers).
 You can install it via the Projects feature of the Marketplace itself or via your installation's backend settings.

 ### Via Console